Joe Baker

-Joseph Henry Baker (17 August 1940 – 6 October 2003) was an England international footballer who played at club level for Hibernian, Torino, Arsenal, Nottingham Forest, Sunderland and Raith Rovers.
+Joseph Henry Baker (17 August 1940 – 6 October 2003) was a professional footballer who played at club level for Hibernian, Torino, Arsenal, Nottingham Forest, Sunderland and Raith Rovers.
 At the age of 26 he achieved the feat of having scored 100 top division goals in both Scotland and England.

+He made eight appearances for the England national team, scoring three goals.
 Born to a Scottish mother and English father in Liverpool, Baker spent the first six weeks of his life in England and was then raised in Scotland until he moved to Italy aged 20.
 Despite self-identifying as Scottish, rules at the time meant his only international football eligibility was for his birth nation.
 His full England debut in 1959 made him the first professional footballer to represent England while playing for a club outside the English football league system, and the first to have never played for an English club before his full England debut.

 Early years

 Joe Baker's mother Elizabeth was Scottish.
 While sources conflict as to whether his father George, a seaman, was Scottish or Liverpudlian, an interview in "The Topical Times Football Book 1959", quotes Baker stating of he and his elder brother Gerry, "Both our parents were Scots".
 When living in New York, Gerry was born in 1938.
-After the outbreak of World War Two, the family moved to Liverpool when George volunteered for the Merchant Marines.
+After the outbreak of World War Two, the family moved to Liverpool when George volunteered for the Merchant Marine.
 The family then evacuated from "badly bombed Liverpool" to Lanarkshire in Scotland, just six weeks after Joe's birth.
 George did not survive the war, dying from injuries received in the sinking of his boat.

 The Baker brothers spent the rest of their childhood living in Lanarkshire.
 They attended Park Street Junior School then St Joseph's Secondary School, both in Wishaw.
 He then joined Motherwell Boys' Guild (a juvenile club), to play on Saturday afternoons as well as for the school in the mornings.
 He gained two Scottish Schools international caps (in matches against England and Wales).
 Away from football, he started en engineering apprenticeship.